General aspects

 YES.

-You can get independent advice on legal aspects of an ECI, as well as on its campaigning, fundraising and other organisational aspects, on the European Citizens' Initiative Forum.
-Each enquiry submitted through the Seek Advice tool on the ECI Forum is answered by an expert.
+You can get independent advice on legal aspects of an ECI, as well as on campaigning, fundraising and other organisational aspects, from the European Citizens' Initiative Forum.
+Each question submitted for advice on the ECI Forum is answered by an expert.

-Please note that you must be registered to the Forum in order to submit an enquiry for advice.
+Please note that you must be a registered user of the Forum in order to ask for advice.
+See more information on registering on the ECI Forum.

 NO.